HR-6317-119

 What it does

-This bill would officially rename the United States Postal Service facility at 12109 New Kent Highway in New Kent, Virginia, as the "Patricia Paige Post Office."
-It would make no changes to postal operations, staffing, funding, or services at the facility.
+This bill would officially designate the U.S. Postal Service facility at 12109 New Kent Highway in New Kent, Virginia, as the "Patricia Paige Post Office."
+Any future references to this facility in official government documents, maps, regulations, or records would use the new name.

 Who benefits